Photographer: Bernard DUPONT

 West Indian Manatee Distribution, Habitat, and Ecology

-Firstly, as the species name implies, the West Indian Manatee is primarily, though not wholly, endemic to the West Indies.
-In addition, its full range extends from the east coast of the United States to the northeastern tip of South America.
+As that title implies, the creture seems to be primarily, though not wholly, endemic to the West Indies.
+Its full range, however, extends from the east coast of the United States to the northeastern tip of South America.
+It’s currently unknown if it ever lived anywhere else.

 Species Sharing Its Range

-Check out our other articles on Dusky Dolphin, False Killer Whale, Earth’s Many Stunning Waterfalls, Wallace’s Giant Bee, Tiger Rattlesnake
+Check out our other articles on 5 Woefully Rare Woody Shrubs, Dusky Dolphin, False Killer Whale, Earth’s Many Stunning Waterfalls, Wallace’s Giant Bee, Tiger Rattlesnake, Sturt’s Desert Pea

 Leave a Reply